wpsharks/s2member-kb/tutorials/2015/126-s2stream-shortcode-documentation.md

 <div class="li-margins"></div>

 - **`file_download="video.mp4"`** Required.
 This is the location of the audio/video file, relative to the `/s2member-files/` directory.
 Or, relative to the root of your Amazon S3 Bucket, when applicable.
-- **`player="jwplayer-v6-rtmp"`** Required.
+- **`player="jwplayer-v7-rtmp"`** Required.
 Current supported players in this shortcode include:
-  - `jwplayer-v6` Works with any audio/video file, and you do _not_ need to have Amazon S3 or CloudFront integrated for this to work).
+  - `jwplayer-v7` or `jwplayer-v6`: Works with any audio/video file, and you do _not_ need to have Amazon S3 or CloudFront integrated for this to work).
-  - `jwplayer-v6-rtmp` Streams with the RTMP protocol plus there is a full download fallback of the source file if streaming is not possible on a particular device.
+  - `jwplayer-v7-rtmp` or `jwplayer-v6-rtmp`: Streams with the RTMP protocol plus there is a full download fallback of the source file if streaming is not possible on a particular device.
 This requires both Amazon S3 and CloudFront integration.
-  - `jwplayer-v6-rtmp-only` Streams with the RTMP protocol only, with no access to the source file, only to the RTMP stream.
+  - `jwplayer-v7-rtmp-only` or `jwplayer-v6-rtmp-only`: Streams with the RTMP protocol only, with no access to the source file, only to the RTMP stream.
 This requires both Amazon S3 and CloudFront integration.
 - **`player_id=""`** Optional.
 HTML div ID for the audio/video player.
 Defaults to a unique ID generated by s2Member for each instance of your shortcode.
 - **`player_path="/jwplayer/jwplayer.js"`** Required.
 Path to the player’s JavaScript file (e.g., `/jwplayer/jwplayer.js`).
-You should upload the `/jwplayer` folder to the root of your web directory.
+You should upload the self-hosted `/jwplayer` folder to the root of your web directory.
 - **`player_resolutions=""`** Optional (requires s2Member Pro).
 This is a comma-delimited list of all available resolution options; should you decide to offer more than just one file download at a single resolution.
 This can be tricky to setup, so please read carefully.

-  In order to offer multiple resolution options you should make additional variations (i.e., resolutions) available by uploading those variations to the same directory where `file_download=""` lives.
-In addition, when you use `player_resolutions=""`, each of your files (including the one you specify in `file_download=""`) _must_ end with `-r{resolution option value}`; where `{resolution option value}` must begin with a numeric resolution (in height) followed by any label you prefer; e.g., `-r720p-HD` or maybe `-r1080p-HD`.
-The full file name would be something like: `video-r720p-HD.mp4`
+  In order to offer multiple resolution options you should make additional variations available by uploading those variations to the same directory where `file_download=""` lives.
+In addition, when you use `player_resolutions=""`, each of your files (including the one you specify in `file_download=""`) _must_ end with `-r{resolution option value}`; where `{resolution option value}` must begin with a numeric resolution (in height) followed by any label you prefer.
+For example: `-r720p-HD` or maybe `-r1080p-HD`.
+The full file names would be: `video-r720p-HD.mp4` and  `video-r1080p-HD.mp4`.

   **Here is a Quick Example:**

   ```wpsc
   [s2Stream file_download="video-r720p-HD.mp4" player_resolutions="r720p-HD,r1080p-HD,r480p-SD" player_aspectratio="16:9" /]
   ```

-  Note that each of these files _must_ exist on the server (i.e., you must create the additional resolutions and upload all of them for this to work properly).
+  Note: Each of these files _must_ exist on the server (i.e., you must create the additional resolutions and upload all of them for this to work properly).
 In this example I would need to render and upload the following files: `video-r720p-HD.mp4`, `video-r1080p-HD.mp4`, `video-r480p-SD.mp4`.

   For video files served over HTTP, the default resolution will be the one you list first in the comma-delimited list: `player_resolutions="r720p-HD,r1080p-HD,r480p-SD"`.
 In this example the default resolution would be: `video-r720p-HD.mp4`.

-  For video files served over the RTMP protocol (i.e., `player="jwplayer-v6-rtmp"` or `player="jwplayer-v6-rtmp-only"`), the default resolution will be chosen dynamically based on the bandwidth capability of the connecting visitor; i.e., the default resolution is chosen automatically; using the best resolution possible for the device that is currently viewing the video.
+  For video files served over the RTMP protocol (i.e., `player="jwplayer-v7-rtmp"` or `player="jwplayer-v7-rtmp-only"`), the default resolution will be chosen dynamically based on the bandwidth capability of the connecting visitor; i.e., the default resolution is chosen automatically using the best resolution possible for the device that is currently viewing.

-  **Tip:** When using `player_resolutions=""` it is always a good idea to also define `player_aspectratio=""`.
+  **Tip:** When using `player_resolutions=""` it is always a good idea to define `player_aspectratio=""`.
 The default aspect ratio is `16:9` if you don’t.
 While that default value might work for most, if your aspect ratio is different you should define it explicitly; e.g., `player_aspectratio="ww:hh"`.

 - **`player_{setting}=""`** Optional.
 Any additional attributes supported by your audio/video player, prefixed with `player_`.
-For JW Player v6, see [this article](http://support.jwplayer.com/customer/portal/articles/1413113-configuration-options-reference) please.
+For JW Player, see [this article](https://developer.jwplayer.com/jw-player/docs/developer-guide/customization/configuration-reference/) please.

-  **Here are a few JW Player v6 examples:**
+  **Here are a few JW Player examples:**

+  - `player_key="my-license-key"`
   - `player_width="480"`
   - `player_height="270"`
   - `player_title="My Video"`
   - `player_description="A video about something."`
   - `player_image="http://www.example.com/video-preview.jpg"`
-  - `player_mediaid="video_ei0wsx23"`
+  - `player_mediaid="ei0wsx23"`
   - `player_autostart="true"`
-  - `player_skin="/jwplayer/my-skin.xml"`
+  - JW Player v6 skin: `player_skin="/jwplayer/my-skin.xml"`
-  - `player_key="my-license-key"`
+  - JW Player v7 skinning is done using an Advanced Option Block (see below).
-  - `player_captions="{file:'/assets/captions-en.vtt',label:'English'}"` With [Captions](http://support.jwplayer.com/customer/portal/articles/1407438-adding-closed-captions) you can exclude the square array brackets to avoid shortcode parsing issues. s2Member will automatically wrap your Caption objects with square array brackets.
+  - JW Player v6 captions: `player_captions="{file:'/assets/captions-en.vtt',label:'English'}"` With [Captions](http://support.jwplayer.com/customer/portal/articles/1407438-adding-closed-captions) you can exclude the square array brackets to avoid shortcode parsing issues. s2Member will automatically wrap your Caption objects with square array brackets.
+  - JW Player v7 captions via tracks: `player_tracks="{kind:'captions',file:'/assets/captions-en.vtt',label:'English'}"` With [Captions](https://support.jwplayer.com/customer/en/portal/articles/1407438-adding-closed-captions) you can exclude the square array brackets to avoid shortcode parsing issues. s2Member will automatically wrap your Track objects with square array brackets.

-  ↑ Please note that “Advanced Options Blocks” (see: [JW Player KB article](http://support.jwplayer.com/customer/portal/articles/1413113-configuration-options-reference)) are _not_ supported here.
+  ↑ Please note that “Advanced Options Blocks” (see: [JW Player KB article](https://developer.jwplayer.com/jw-player/docs/developer-guide/customization/configuration-reference/)) are _not_ supported here.
 For those, please use: `player_option_blocks=""` (additional details below).

   Also, please note that some of these example settings actually get inserted into a `playlist:[]` object property for JW Player. s2Member handles all of that for you automatically.
 All you do is supply any of these settings you’d like to define.
 They are all optional.
 To clarify further, s2Member implements the `playlist:[]` object property itself.
 Therefore, you cannot define your own `playlist:[]` (not even w/ Advanced Option Blocks).
 The playlist is generated by s2Member based on your `file_download=""` attribute and other settings.

   For instance, the following example settings from above actually work together inside a `playlist:[]` object property generated by s2Member; i.e., `player_title`, `player_image`, `player_mediaid`, `player_description` and `player_captions`.
-The resulting `playlist:[]` that is generated by s2Member will always contain a single item, but perhaps with multiple sources—depending on which `player=""` you’ve chosen (i.e., `jwplayer-v6`, `jwplayer-v6-rtmp`, or `jwplayer-v6-rtmp-only`); and also depending on whether or not you have configured multiple `player_resolutions=""`.
+The resulting `playlist:[]` that is generated by s2Member will always contain a single item, but perhaps with multiple sources—depending on which `player=""` you’ve chosen (i.e., `jwplayer-v7`, `jwplayer-v7-rtmp`, or `jwplayer-v7-rtmp-only`); and also depending on whether or not you have configured multiple `player_resolutions=""`.

 - **`player_option_blocks=""`** Optional.
 Any “Advanced Option Blocks” supported by your audio/video player.
+If you're using JW Player v7, the best use case for `player_option_blocks=""` is for skinning.

-  For JW Player v6, see [this article](http://support.jwplayer.com/customer/portal/articles/1413113-configuration-options-reference) please.
+  For JW Player, see [this article](https://developer.jwplayer.com/jw-player/docs/developer-guide/customization/configuration-reference/) please.

-  **Here are a few JW Player v6 examples:**
+  **Here are a few JW Player examples:**

+  - `player_option_blocks="skin:{name:'myskin'}"` (JW Player v7 only).
-  - `player_option_blocks="sharing:{}"`
+  - `player_option_blocks="sharing:{}"` (enables social sharing functionality).
   - `player_option_blocks="sharing:{},logo:{file:'/logo.png',link:'http://example.com'}"`
   - `player_option_blocks="c2hhcmluZzoge30="` Base64 encoded version of `sharing:{}`.

   Please note that “Advanced Options Blocks” can be defined in plain text or with a [base64 encoded string](http://www.base64encode.org/).
 Advanced Option Blocks are JavaScript objects with properties.
 If you have any trouble defining JavaScript object properties inside a shortcode attribute, please use [this tool](http://www.base64encode.org/) to base64 encode your Advanced Option Blocks, so that you end up with a string that’s compatible with shortcode attributes.

   **Note:** You _cannot_ define a `playlist:[]` option block.
 See notes above regarding the way s2Member auto-generates the `playlist:[]` option block based on other settings you define with the s2Stream shortcode.
 Also, [Captions](http://support.jwplayer.com/customer/portal/articles/1407438-adding-closed-captions) should _not_ be defined here, because those go into a `playlist:[]`.
 Please use `player_captions` instead (see example above).

 ---